 Tracking COVID data: Vaccinations, hospitalizations & your town's infection rate

-So far, CDC data show that a total of 6,884,475 COVID-19 vaccine doses have been distributed to Connecticut and 6,036,671 doses have been administered.
+So far, CDC data show that a total of 9,222,625 COVID-19 vaccine doses have been distributed to Connecticut and 7,853,405 doses have been administered.

+State officials continue to report racial disparities in Connecticut’s vaccine rollout.
 But the data come with caveats.
-State officials have logged hundreds of thousands of shots given to people age 12 and older who are classified as “Other Race” or “Unknown.”
-Those groups likely include people who would identify with a race and ethnicity listed below, therefore vaccine coverage for the groups listed “is underestimated and should be interpreted with caution,” according to the DPH.
+State officials have logged hundreds of thousands of shots given to people who are classified as “Other Race” or “Unknown.”
+Those groups likely include people who would identify with a race and ethnicity listed below, therefore vaccine coverage for the groups listed is likely underestimated and should be interpreted with caution, according to the DPH.
+As of June 1, 2022, the state began using new census estimates to calculate vaccine coverage, which has caused a shift in some of the demographic data.
+Caution should be used "when making comparisons of percentages calculated using the 2019 and 2020 census estimates," according to the DPH.

 According to the state DPH, the map does not include cases among people who reside in nursing homes, assisted living centers, or correctional facilities.